gopheracademy/gopheracademy-web/content/advent-2016/context-logging.md

 **Why this is bad**: In python, the string keys in Python mean that the arguments can potentially collide.
 Every function has to handle all the arguments in between, and because the keys are all strings you don't know who is going to do what with that extra argument.
-In go, using key types which are private avoids that problem, but again this comes down to - this is surprising to the reader.  `context` is *optional* context, not materially affecting the logical flow of the
+In Go, using key types which are private avoids that problem, but again this comes down to - this is surprising to the reader.  `context` is *optional* context, not materially affecting the logical flow of the